 The firm has seen similar problems with other banks, including Deutche Banks’ CARDS program, and has previously investigated claims involving those programs and the potential to recover tax penalties paid by Deutche Bank clients.

 If you suffered damages as a result of your participation in Bank of America’s Structured Equity Finance and Trading operation (SEFT) and would like to discuss your litigation options, please call the securities attorneys of The White Law Group at 312/238-9650 for a free consultation.

-The White Law Group is a national securities fraud, securities arbitration, and investor protection law firm with offices in Chicago, Illinois and Vero Beach, Florida.
+The White Law Group, LLC is a national securities fraud, securities arbitration, investor protection, and securities regulation/compliance law firm with offices in Chicago, Illinois and Franklin, Tennessee.
 The firm represents clients throughout the country in claims against brokerage firms.